eerga/Portfolio/README.md

 Our model accuracy achieve a score of 0.79 with the high-performance neural net

 ---
-# Burroughs Project (Java, Kafka, Docker)
+# Bridging the Gap Between Kafka Streaming and Real Time Data Analysis
 ## [Burroughs](https://pages.github.itap.purdue.edu/Burroughs/Burroughs/)

 ### Project Goal
-Burroughs exists to bridge the gap between Kafka streaming and real time data analysis.
 Our team made a Kafka topic behave similarly to a relational database to circumvent spending required for training analysts and data scientists to learn KSQL for real-time data analysis.

+###  Tools used
+- Java (Apache Calcite)
+- Apache Kafka
+- Docker
+- ksqlDB

 ### [Project Link](https://pages.github.itap.purdue.edu/Burroughs/Burroughs/)